Palestinian Authority Martyrs Fund

-The Palestinian Authority Martyrs Fund is a fund operated by the Palestinian Authority (PA) which pays monthly cash stipends to the families of Palestinians killed, injured, or imprisoned while carrying out politically motivated violence against Israel.
-The fund also makes disbursements to innocent bystanders killed during violent events and Palestinians imprisoned in Israeli jails for ordinary crimes.
-The Fund traces its origins to a fund created by Fatah in 1964 to support the widows and orphans of Palestinian fedayeen.
-The scheme has been described as "pay for slay", and has been criticised by some as encouraging terrorism.
-In 2016, the PA paid out about NIS 1.1 billion (US$303 million) in stipends and other benefits to the families of so-called “martyrs”.
+The Palestinian Authority Martyrs Fund is a financial program operated by the Palestinian Authority (PA).
+It operates through two main channels: The Foundation for the Care of the Families of Martyrs that provides monthly financial support to the families of Palestinians who were killed, injured, or detained in connection with acts of violence against Israelis; and the Prisoners Fund that delivers payments to Palestinians currently held in Israeli prisons.
+As of 2018, the stipends amounted to $330 million, or 7% of the PA's annual budget.

+Critics often call the fund "pay for slay" and blame the payments for "encouraging terrorism".
+In 2007, the World Bank argued that the fund did "not seem justified from a welfare or fiscal perspective."

-In 2010 (or 2014), the mounting criticism of the payments led to the PA transferring management of the Martyrs Fund to the Palestinian Detainees and Ex-Detainees Affairs Commission, of the Palestine Liberation Organization (PLO), which now disburses the government-funding to recipients and their families.
+By 2014, mounting criticism of the payments led to the PA transferring management of the Martyrs Fund to the Palestinian Detainees and Ex-Detainees Affairs Commission, of the Palestine Liberation Organization (PLO), which now disburses the government-funding to recipients and their families.
+On 10 February 2025, PA president Mahmoud Abbas signed a decree to end the Martyrs Fund to provide stipends based on financial need.
+As of October 2025, Israeli authorities alleged that evidence indicated the fund was still active.

 History

+Early development

-The Palestine Mujahidin and Martyrs Fund was established in 1964 by Fatah to recompense the families of dead and wounded militants.
-In 1971 it was replaced by the Society for the Care of Palestinian Martyrs and Prisoners.
-The Society defined as "military martyrs" not only as Palestinian fedayeen killed during terrorist operations but to include fedayeen who died of natural causes while on active service.
+Palestinian movement Fatah established the Palestine Mujahidin and Martyrs Fund in 1964 to recompense the families of dead and wounded Palestinian fedayeen militants.
+In 1971, this fund was replaced by the Society for the Care of Palestinian Martyrs and Prisoners.
+The Society classified "military martyrs" broadly, including not only fedayeen killed during military operations, but also those who died of natural causes while on active service.
 Their families received cash stipends.
-Non-members of the Palestine Liberation Organization killed during any kind of encounter with Israeli security forces were given a one-time payment; this created an incentive for families to apply posthumously to have their dead relatives reclassified as fighters.
+Non-members of the Palestine Liberation Organization (PLO) who died in encounters with Israeli security forces received one-time payments, creating incentives for families to posthumously apply to reclassify their deceased relatives as fighters.

-SAMED, the Palestine Martyrs Works Society, was founded in 1970, and handled some of the martyr payments and provided employment in the Palestinian refugee camps in Lebanon in the 1970s.
+Various funding agencies have managed these payments over the decades, including the "Fund for Families of Martyrs and the Injured."
+SAMED, the Palestine Martyrs Works Society, was founded in 1970, and took on some responsibility for martyr payments while also providing employment in Palestinian refugee camps in Lebanon throughout the 1970s.

+Formalization and controversy

 The payments were routinized during the Second Intifada (2000–2005).
-In 2016, payments were made to 35,000 families, including the families of suicide bombers, from a 2016 annual budget of $170 million.
-The stipend is higher than the average Palestinian wage.

-The question of whether militants from all political factions will receive such payments from the PA has been highly contested within Palestinian society, with President Mahmoud Abbas withdrawing, then in 2009 restoring, such payments for prisoners belonging to the PLO, but the government claims that it does not make such payments to families of prisoners belonging to Hamas or Islamic Jihad.
+However, the question of which Palestinian factions' militants from all political factions would receive payments from the Palestinian Authority (PA) has been highly contested.
+PA President Mahmoud Abbas withdrew such payments for PLO-affiliated prisoners, but restored them in 2009.
+The PA government has claimed it does not make payments to families of prisoners belonging to Hamas or Islamic Jihad.

-In July 2018, Australia ended direct aid to the PA through the World Bank, amid growing concerns that Australia's tax dollars may be helping to fund terrorism.

-Names

-The fund is often referred to as the Martyrs Fund, and, pejoratively, as "Pay for Slay."

-A series of funding agencies have existed over the decades, including "Fund for Families of Martyrs and the Injured."